Ralph Abercromby: Death

 Abercromby is buried in St. John's Bastion within Fort Saint Elmo, Valletta, Malta.
 It is also known as Abercrombie's Bastion in his honour.

 During the action of the battle Abercromby was struck by a musket-ball in the thigh; but not until the battle had been won and he saw the enemy retreating did he allow himself to be relieved of command so he could receive medical aid.
-He was eventually borne from the field in a hammock, cheered by the blessings of the soldiers as he passed, and conveyed on board the flag-ship HMS Foudroyant which was moored in the harbour.
+He was eventually borne from the field in a hammock, cheered by the blessings of the soldiers as he passed, and conveyed on board the flagship HMS Foudroyant which was moored in the harbour.
 The ball could not be extracted; mortification ensued, and seven days later, on 28 March 1801, he died.

 Abercromby's old friend and commander, the Duke of York, paid tribute to Abercromby's memory in general orders:

 "His steady observance of discipline, his ever-watchful attention to the health and wants of his troops, the persevering and unconquerable spirit which marked his military career, the splendour of his actions in the field and the heroism of his death, are worthy the imitation of all who desire, like him, a life of heroism and a death of glory."